vb-consulting/Norm.net/Documentation/getting-started/basic-concepts.md

 This will set a global option for a command timeout of 60 seconds for all commands executed by `Norm`.

 Important note: This `NormOptions.Configure` call is not thread-safe.

-It is intended to be executed only once from the application's startup code, typically `Startup.cs` or `Program.cs, before the first database command.
+It is intended to be executed only once from the application's startup code, typically `Startup.cs` or `Program.cs`, before the first database command.